Profession: 17th US President

 - 1865-05-02 US President Andrew Johnson offers $100,000 reward for capture of Jefferson Davis

-- 1865-05-09 President Andrew Johnson issues a proclamation declaring the end of the American Civil War
+- 1865-05-09 President Andrew Johnson issues a proclamation declaring armed resistance in the South is virtually at an end; this is the commonly accepted end date of the American Civil War

 - 1865-06-13 President Andrew Johnson proclaims reconstruction of confederate states